 Knee pain is a common issue that affects people of all ages, often resulting from injuries, arthritis, or wear and tear.
 Fortunately, engaging in exercises to reduce knee pain can be a beneficial way to alleviate discomfort and improve mobility.
 Whether you’re considering knee replacement surgery or simply looking to strengthen your knees, finding the right activities is crucial.
-The best exercise for bone-on-bone knees can help ease symptoms and prevent further damage.
-Many individuals benefit from physical therapy for bone-on-bone knee issues, which incorporates specific movements designed to enhance joint function.
-In this blog post, we will explore 11 effective exercises that can help reduce knee pain and improve overall knee health.
+The best exercise for bone on bone knees can help ease symptoms and prevent further damage.
+Many individuals benefit from physical therapy for bone on bone knee issues, which incorporates specific movements designed to enhance joint function.
+We will explore 11 effective exercises that can help reduce knee pain and improve overall knee health.

 11 Exercises to Reduce Knee Pain